buildroot/buildroot/board/stmicroelectronics/stm32f769-disco/readme.txt

 Creating SD card
 ----------------

-Buildroot prepares an"sdcard.img" image in the output/images/ directory, ready to be dumped on a SD card.
+Buildroot prepares an "sdcard.img" image in the output/images/ directory, ready to be dumped on a SD card.
 Launch the following command as root:

   dd if=output/images/sdcard.img of=/dev/<your-sd-device>